Crisis forces banks to tap ECB dollar funds again

 FRANKFURT Two undisclosed banks tapped the European Central Bank for dollar funding on Wednesday, the second time in a month the facility has been used and the latest indication of the pressure the debt crisis has put the euro zone banking system.

-A total of $575 million was borrowed by the two banks.
+A total of $575 million (364 million pound) was borrowed by the two banks.
 The dollars, which are available as part of a swap deal the ECB has with the Federal Reserve, were offered at 1.1 percent, well above the price available to banks with access to open markets.

 While the ECB's weekly limit-free dollar and euro refinancing operations should ensure no euro zone bank falls victim to a funding drought, moves by U.S. money market funds and other traditional dollar providers to cut lending to Europe have added to current market jitters.